 - After Mr. B died without a Will, Ms. G had no automatic right to inherit Mr. B’s estate.
 Ms. G had to petition for an Appointment of Executor and then sue the Estate for payment.
 It was fortunate that the house was in a joint name and the title contained a survivorship clause.

 To qualify as a cohabitant involves more than just living together.
 Some factors to consider include:

 - Period of time living together, probably at least one year

-- Sleeping together, eating together, socialising together & having holidays together
+- Sleeping together, eating together, socializing together & having holidays together

 - Supporting each other, including sharing finances

-- Outward appearance and behaving like a couple.
+- The outward appearance and behaving like a couple.